../../MikeMacBook.jpg

 Star Trek TNG Plots - Mastodon

-𝐿𝒶𝓃𝒶 "not Taylor Swift" @Lana@beige.party EVERY STAR TREK: THE NEXT GENERATION PLOT, SORTED BY WHICH CHARACTER IS THE FOCUS: Jean-Luc Picard believes he can solve something diplomatically, immediately resorts to violence anyway William Riker believes he can solve something without violating the Prime Directive, immediately violates the Prime Directive Deanna Troi believes her Betazoid heritage won't embarrass her at work, is immediately embarrassed at work by her Betazoid heritage
+𝐿𝒶𝓃𝒶 "not a poet" @Lana@beige.party EVERY STAR TREK: THE NEXT GENERATION PLOT, SORTED BY WHICH CHARACTER IS THE FOCUS: Jean-Luc Picard believes he can solve something diplomatically, immediately resorts to violence anyway William Riker believes he can solve something without violating the Prime Directive, immediately violates the Prime Directive Deanna Troi believes her Betazoid heritage won't embarrass her at work, is immediately embarrassed at work by her Betazoid heritage

 Inside the U.S. Government-Bought Tool That Can Track Phones at Abortion Clinics